 What did Geoffrey Chaucer mean by: Full wise is he that can himselven knowe. - Geoffrey Chaucer Poet · England Copy

-+ How potent is the fancy!
-People are so impressionable, they can die of imagination.
-Feraz Zeid, January 16, 2024January 16, 2024, Geoffrey Chaucer, Fancy, Imagination, 0 - Geoffrey Chaucer Poet · England
++ Nowhere so busy a man as he there was And yet he seemed busier than he was.
+Feraz Zeid, January 16, 2024January 16, 2024, Geoffrey Chaucer, Busy, 0 - Geoffrey Chaucer Poet · England

-+ But Christ’s lore and his apostles twelve, He taught and first he followed it himself.
-Feraz Zeid, January 16, 2024January 16, 2024, Geoffrey Chaucer, 0 - Geoffrey Chaucer Poet · England
++ A yokel mind loves stories from of old, Being the kind it can repeat and hold.
+Feraz Zeid, January 16, 2024January 16, 2024, Geoffrey Chaucer, Stories, 0 - Geoffrey Chaucer Poet · England

 + Fie on possession, But if a man be vertuous withal.
 Feraz Zeid, October 6, 2023December 26, 2023, Geoffrey Chaucer, Possession, 0 - Geoffrey Chaucer Poet · England